afroisalreadyinu/gimme-cat/README.md

 For every image, a new buffer is opened.
 If you don't want to bother closing them individually, use the `close-gimmecat-buffers` to close all the buffers opened by gimme-cat.
+This function is bound to `k` in a cat buffer.

 Fixing the path on MAC OS X
 ---------------------------